Mastering Bar Models in MathematicsGCSE students in navy blazers with striped ties work on bar models at desks, focused on improving math skills.

 How Do Bar Models Support Cross-Curricular Learning?

-In history, timeline activities can incorporate bar models to show the duration of different historical periods or reigns.
-When studying the Tudors, students might use bars to compare the length of each monarch's rule, helping them grasp chronological relationships and historical significance.
+For history, learners can use bar models on timelines.
+They can show the length of historical periods or reigns.
+When studying the Tudors, learners compare each monarch's rule with bars.
+This helps them understand timelines and historical importance (Researcher names and dates).

 Cross-Curricular Implementation Ideas: